Kulbir Bhaura

 Kulbir Singh Bhaura (born 15 October 1955) is a British former field hockey player.
 He was a member of the gold winning Great Britain squad at the 1988 Summer Olympics in Seoul.

+Biography

+Bhaura was born in Jullundur, East Punjab, India, into a Sikh family and came to England in 1968.
+He was educated at the Khalsa School Jalandhar in India and then Featherstone School in Southall.
+Bhaura played club hockey for Hounslow Hockey Club in the Men's England Hockey League and made his England debut on 25 March 1979 against Belgium and his Great Britain debut on 11 December 1983 against Pakistan.

-Four years earlier, at the 1984 Summer Olympics in Los Angeles, he secured the bronze medal with his team.
-Bhaura was also a member of the Silver medal-winning team in 1986 World cup in London and 1987 European Cup in Moscow.
+He played at the 1982 Men's Hockey World Cup and at the 1984 Olympic Games in Los Angeles, he represented Great Britain in the hockey tournament and secured the bronze medal with his team.

+Bhaura was also a member of the silver medal-winning team in 1986 Men's Hockey World Cup in London. and 1987 European Cup in Moscow.
 He played at international level for nine years for England and Great Britain.